eyereasoner/Notation3-By-Example/examples/sharcs/README.md

 - `data_provider_session.step1.ttl`
 - `data_provider_session.step2.ttl`

-We can invalide this process by, for instance, commenting out the access grant in `grant/client1.ttl` and run the `data_provider_session.sh` again:
+We can invalide this process by, for instance, commenting out the access grant in `data.ttl` and run the `data_provider_session.sh` again:

 ```
 $ ./data_provider_session.sh